Lazio-Barnett/Lazio-Barnett-Module_02_LAZBAR25157_pto2503-b_Lazio-Barnett_SDF01/README.md

 ## 🚀 Fun Fact

-💡 I love learning new things and can't wait to build my first website!
+💡 I love coding because I believe there is always a set of rule to do anything that in return gives you the best possible outcome

 ---